ChatGPT

-ChatGPT is a generative artificial intelligence chatbot developed by OpenAI and released in November 2022.
-It currently uses GPT-5.1, a generative pre-trained transformer (GPT), to generate text, speech, and images in response to user prompts.
-It is credited with accelerating the AI boom, an ongoing period marked by rapid investment and public attention toward the field of artificial intelligence (AI).
+ChatGPT is a generative AI chatbot developed by OpenAI.
+Originally released on November 30, 2022, the product uses large language models—specifically generative pre-trained transformers (GPTs)—to generate text, speech, and images in response to user prompts.
+ChatGPT accelerated the AI boom, an ongoing period marked by rapid investment and public attention toward the field of artificial intelligence (AI).
 OpenAI operates the service on a freemium model.
 Users can interact with ChatGPT through text, audio, and image prompts.

-By January 2023, ChatGPT had become the fastest-growing consumer software application in history, gaining over 100 million users in two months.
-As of 2025, ChatGPT's website is among the 5 most-visited websites globally, and has over 800 million active weekly users.
-It has been lauded as a revolutionary tool that could transform numerous professional fields.
-At the same time, its release prompted extensive media coverage and public debate about the nature of creativity and the future of knowledge work.
+ChatGPT was quickly adopted, reaching 100 million monthly active users two months after its release and 900 million weekly active users in February 2026.
+Proponents say that it has the potential to transform numerous professional fields, and it has instigated public debate about the nature of creativity and the future of knowledge work.

-Despite its acclaim, the chatbot has been criticized for its limitations and potential for unethical use.
-It can generate plausible-sounding but incorrect or nonsensical answers known as hallucinations.
+The chatbot has also been criticized for its limitations and potential for unethical use.
+It may generate incorrect or nonsensical answers that sound plausible, known as hallucinations.
 Biases in its training data have been reflected in its responses.
 The chatbot can facilitate academic dishonesty, generate misinformation, and create malicious code.
 The ethics of its development, particularly the use of copyrighted content as training data, have also drawn controversy.
-These issues have led to its use being restricted in some workplaces and educational institutions and have prompted widespread calls for the regulation of artificial intelligence.